 - Polystyrene (PS)

 How long can you store water in glass bottles

 Provided that the water bottles are kept in a cool environment, out of direct sunlight and properly sealed your water should be safe to drink theoretically forever.
 Water does not have an expiration date and will never go bad, usually when water is not considered safe for drinking is when it has been contaminated.
-This contaminations can be anything from toxic fumes, parasites, mycobacteria or chemical agents.
+These contaminations can be anything from toxic fumes, parasites, mycobacteria or chemical agents.

 Water is acidic and the temperature of the water will determine how acidic it is, generally the higher the temperature of the water it is the more acidic it becomes.
-In case of the plastic bottles, this higher acidity could start to break down and deteriorate the bottles, but this does not happen with water bottles made out of glass.
+In the case of the plastic bottles, this higher acidity could start to break down and deteriorate the bottles, but this does not happen with water bottles made out of glass.
 On the other side, glass water bottles do ost a lot more than plastic ones, and you will need a lot of room for stockpiling water in glass water bottles for an entire family.

 Below freezing temperatures are extremely dangerous for glass water bottles, as the water inside freezes it dilates and increases in volume.
 Plastic bottles are fairly flexible and they can withstand this internal pressure by distorting the actual plastic bottle, however, as glass bottles are not flexible at all these can break easily.
-In addition to this, if for whatever reason you are forced to bug out, you will find it extremely difficult to carry your water in water glasses as these will easily break, plus they are much more heavier than the plastic water bottles.
+In addition to this, if for whatever reason you are forced to bug out, you will find it extremely difficult to carry your water in water glasses as these will easily break, plus they are much heavier than the plastic water bottles.

 How long can you keep water in a metal bottle